hypervanse/agentos/README.md

 - **Scalable Infrastructure**
   Efficiently spawns, manages, and monitors multiple agents concurrently.

+- **Command Execution**
+  Execute shell commands directly within a container for enhanced control and debugging.

 ## Getting Started

 > **Note:** Agent OS is currently in development.
 The features below reflect its initial capabilities, with more to come soon!